The spectral characteristics of the Sturm Hamiltonian with eventually periodic type

 \subsection{Background and previous results}

 \

-The Sturmian Hamiltonian, a classic model for one-dimensional quasicrystals, has been studied since the 1980s (see \cite{Da2007, Da2017}).
-Here, we summarize key findings about its spectral properties, focusing on the Fibonacci Hamiltonian—the most studied Sturmian model.
+The Sturm Hamiltonian, a classic model for one-dimensional quasicrystals, has been studied since the 1980s (see \cite{Da2007, Da2017}).
+Here, we summarize key findings about its spectral properties, focusing on the Fibonacci Hamiltonian-the most studied Sturmian model.
 This model uses the golden ratio $\alpha_1:=(\sqrt{5}-1)/2$ as its frequency.
-First proposed to describe quasicrystals (see \cite{BIST1989,KKT1983,OPRSS1983}), its spectral structure is now fully understood (see \cite{DGY2016}).
+The model was first proposed to describe quasicrystals (see \cite{BIST1989,KKT1983,OPRSS1983}), and the first papers on the model in the mathematics literature belong to Casdagli \cite{Ca1986} and S\"ut\H{o} \cite{Su1987}.
+Its spectral structure is now fully understood \cite{DGY2016}, with additional contributions from earlier studies \cite{Ca2009,DEGT2008,DG2009,DG2011,DG2012,DG2013,JL2000,Po2015}.
 We restate key results (Theorem A) relevant to our analysis, briefly introducing the trace map dynamics—a key tool for studying Fibonacci Hamiltonian.